Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Code and Data Availability

 \section{Code and Data Availability}

-All code for training, sampling, and evaluation in this study are available at \hyperlink{http://www.github.com/Genentech/RINGER}{http://www.github.com/Genentech/RINGER}.
-We include the exact training and test data splits and trained model.
-The CREMP dataset~\citep{grambow023cremp} is available for download from \hyperlink{https://zenodo.org/record/7931445}{https://zenodo.org/record/7931445}.
+All code for training, sampling, and evaluation in this study is available at \href{https://github.com/genentech/ringer}{github.com/Genentech/RINGER}.
+We include the exact training and test data splits as well as the trained model.
+The CREMP dataset~\cite{grambow023cremp} is available for download from \href{https://zenodo.org/doi/10.5281/zenodo.7931444}{zenodo.org/doi/10.5281/zenodo.7931444}.